-The proposed amendment is submitted to the Full Board for adoption as an emergency rule at the November 2022 meeting of the Board of Regents.
-A copy of the proposed rule (Attachment A) and a statement of facts and circumstances justifying emergency action (Attachment B) are attached.
+The proposed amendment is submitted to the Full Board for adoption as a permanent rule at the January 2023 meeting of the Board of Regents.
+A copy of the proposed rule is included (Attachment A).

 Procedural History

 The proposed amendment was presented to the Professional Practice Committee for discussion and recommendation to the Full Board for adoption as an emergency rule at the September 2022 meeting of the Board of Regents.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on September 28, 2022, for a 60-day comment period.